PacktPublishing/AWS-Amplify-Up-and-Running/README.md

-# AWS-Amplify-Up-Running
+# AWS-Amplify-Up-and-Running
-AWS Amplify Up &amp; Running, published by Packt
+AWS Amplify Up and Running, published by Packt